CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'budget allocation', 'bidding strategy', 'ad spend', 'ROAS target', 'media budget', 'scaling'.
-These are terms practitioners naturally use when discussing ad platform budget decisions.
+Includes a strong set of natural keywords users would actually say: 'budget allocation', 'bidding strategy', 'ad spend', 'ROAS target', 'media budget', 'scaling'.
+These are terms practitioners naturally use.

 3 / 3